 As you exit the cable car station you walk up onto a large, flat, viewing platform overlooking the steep drop back down the mountain.

-From there you walk up a very grand looking staircase to begin your climb towards the temples and the summit.
+From there you walk up a very grand-looking staircase to begin your climb toward the temples and the summit.

 3. Bich Van Thien Tu Temple

-You have the option of jumping on the cable car to help you make the treck up towards the summit.
+You have the option of jumping on the cable car to help you make the trek up toward the summit.
 The track is so steep that the car is designed to have multiple levels so that you can stand on a flat surface while going up or down the mountain.

 When you reach the top there are multiple platforms that offer amazing views in every direction.